Partial Payments

 Schedule Settings tab

-Maximum Installment Horizon (days): The longest a payment plan is allowed to run, in days.
+Maximum Installment Horizon (Days): The longest a payment plan may run, measured in days from the deposit date.
 Set 0 to remove the limit.
-Default is 365.
-This stops a plan from scheduling a payment too far into the future.
+The default is 365.
+This prevents a plan from scheduling a payment far into the future accidentally.

 Escalation Settings tab

-These settings decide what happens when a customer misses an instalment.
+These settings control what happens when a customer misses an installment due date.

-Escalate After (days): How many days past the due date before escalation kicks in.
-Set 0 to turn escalation off.
+Escalate After (Days): How many days past the due date before escalation triggers.
+Set 0 to turn escalation off entirely.

-Escalation Admin Email: The address notified when the action is Notify admin.
-Leave empty to use the site's global admin email.
+Escalation Admin Email: The address that receives the notification when the action is Notify Admin by Email.
+Leave empty to use the site's global administrator email.

 Mail Settings tab

-Send email when order is ready for payment: Emails the customer when a scheduled instalment becomes due.
+Send Email When Order Is Ready for Payment: Emails the customer when a scheduled installment becomes due.
 Default Yes.

-Notify payment pending on (days): Comma-separated days after the due date to send overdue reminders — for example 2,5 sends one reminder 2 days late and another 5 days late.
+Notify Payment Pending on (Days): Comma-separated day counts after the due date on which to send overdue reminders.
+For example, entering 2,5 sends one reminder 2 days after the due date and another at 5 days.
 Leave empty to disable overdue reminders.

-Send thank-you email for deposit payment: Emails a thank-you the moment the deposit is confirmed.
+Send Thank-You Email for Deposit Payment: Emails a confirmation the moment the deposit is received.
 Default Yes.

 Automatic Charge (Saved Card) tab

-Enable Automatic Charge: When on, the cron tries to charge saved-card instalments automatically on their due date instead of emailing the customer to pay manually.
+Enable Automatic Charge: When enabled, the daily cron attempts to charge each installment automatically on its due date using a saved payment method from the customer's account, instead of emailing them to pay manually.

-NOTE: Automatic charging requires a compatible payment gateway that supports saved cards (for example a Stripe plugin with vault/saved-card support).
-Without one, leave this No and customers pay each instalment from the Pay Now link.
+Automatic charging requires a compatible payment gateway that supports saved cards — for example the Stripe plugin with vault support enabled.
+Without a compatible gateway, leave this No and customers pay each installment from the Pay Now link in their account.

 Creating Payment Plans

-A payment plan defines how the balance is collected after the deposit — for example "deposit today, then three monthly instalments."
-You assign plans storewide (General Settings) or per product.
+A payment plan defines how the balance is collected after the deposit — for example "deposit today, then three equal monthly payments."
+You can assign plans storewide in General Settings or per product.

-To manage plans, open Partial Payment in J2Commerce -> Apps, then click the Manage Plans button in the toolbar.
+To manage plans, open the Partial Payments settings in J2Commerce -> Apps, then click the Manage Plans button in the toolbar -> New.

-Plan Description: Optional text shown to the customer when they pick the plan.
+Plan Description: Optional text shown to the customer when they select the plan.

-Then open the Schedule tab to build the instalments.
+Then open the Schedule tab to build the installment timeline.

 - Click Add Installment to add a row.

-- For each row enter the Payment amount — use a trailing
+- Enter the Payment amount for that installment.
+Use a trailing

-%(e.g.33.33%) for a percentage of the order, or a plain number for a fixed amount. - Set When the payment is charged using an interval after the deposit (Days, Weeks, Months, or Years).
+%(e.g.33.33%) for a percentage of the order total, or a plain number for a fixed amount in your store currency. - Set When the payment is charged using an interval after the deposit: Days, Weeks, Months, or Years.

 - Drag rows to reorder them.

-The Schedule preview updates as you type and shows whether the full order amount has been allocated.
-Click Save when the preview reads ✓ allocated.
+The Schedule preview updates as you type and shows whether the total across all rows adds up to 100% (or the full order amount for fixed plans).
+Click Save when the preview shows the full amount is allocated.

-Tip: Use the Duplicate and Reset Schedule to Defaults toolbar buttons to build similar plans quickly.
+Use the Duplicate and Reset Schedule to Defaults toolbar buttons when building multiple similar plans to save time.

 Enabling Partial Payment on a Product